Autor: Peter Hale, Date: 2. December 2020

-They say those who don’t learn from history are doomed to repeat it – and no one wants to repeat 2020.
-That’s why, as the end of the year approaches, the experts at our global network of Acronis Cyber Protection Operations Centers (CPOCs) have gathered their research, findings, and observations from the past year to create the Acronis Cyberthreats Report 2020.
+Those who do not learn anything from history are doomed to repeat it.
+Nobody wants to repeat 2020.
+Thus, the experts of our worldwide Acronis CPOC network (Cyber Protection Operation Centre) have summarized their research results and observations from the past year in the Acronis Cyberthreats Report 2020

-The full report provides insights into the top security/threat trends of 2020, reviews malware families, and ransomware’s most dangerous groups, and identifies the vulnerabilities that enabled the most successful attacks.
+The full report provides insights into the key security and threat trends of 2020, as well as descriptions of malware families and the most dangerous ransomware groups.
+In addition, it addresses the vulnerabilities that only make the most successful attacks possible.

-In addition, our CPOC team also examines the trends and technologies to project the greatest cyberthreats we can expect in 2021.
+In addition, our CPOC team investigated the trends and technologies that are likely to be the most serious cyber threats in 2021.

-Our CPOC analysts found evidence that in 2020, more than 1,000 companies globally had their data leaked following a ransomware attack.
-They expect this trend to accelerate during the next 12 months to surpass encryption as the primary attack tactic for these cybercriminals.
+Our CPOC analysts found that in 2020, more than 1,000 companies worldwide had leaked data following a ransomware attack.
+This trend will, in our opinion, continue to intensify over the next 12 months, with these cybercriminals taking over encryption as their primary attacking tactic.

-So while the COVID-19 pandemic and the shift to remote work amplified existing protection and security challenges, Acronis warns that 2021will be the “year of extortion” as cybercriminals move from attacks focused on data encryption to data exfiltration.
+While the COVID-19 pandemic and the work in the Home Office have intensified the existing security problems, Acronis warns that 2021will be the “year of extortion” and cybercriminals will move from encryption to data exfiltration.

-The warning about the pivot to data exfiltration is only one of several notable findings in the Acronis Cyberthreats Report.
-By looking at the current trends, the report also projects that:
+The warning about switching to data exfiltration is just one of several important findings from the Acronis Cyberthreats Report.
+In view of current trends, the report also states the following:

-- Ransomware will look for new victims, become more automated.
-Ransomware attackers will narrow their focus to find targets that deliver a bigger payoff.
-Compromising one network to steal data from several companies is more profitable than attacking each individual organization, so cloud environments and managed service providers will become more valued targets.
+• Ransomware will search for new victims and distribute automatically.
+Ransomware attackers will focused approaches and set sights on lucrative targets.
+Compromising a network to steal data from multiple companies is more lucrative than attacking each individual company.
+Therefore, cloud environments and managed service providers become the more interesting destinations.

-- Legacy solutions struggle to keep up.
-With the average lifespan of a malware sample in 2020 lasting just 3.4 days, the speed of change has overwhelmed traditional antimalware products, making them obsolete.
-Since standalone backup and cybersecurity solutions are no longer enough, organizations need new strategies and solutions that are designed to stay ahead of new threats.
+• Older solutions have problems keeping pace.
+Since the average lifespan of malware variants in the year 2020 is just 3.4 days, conventional malware protection products are outdated by the speed of change and thus become obsolete.
+Since stand-alone backup and cyber security solutions are no longer sufficient, businesses need new strategies and solutions that stay one step ahead of threats.